nevermined-io/app_docs/docs/libraries/08-process-tasks.md

 * **Scalability**: Nevermined will take care of the scaling of the AI Agent HTTP API.

 :::info
-Builders using the [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol) can process AI tasks in a simple way and generic way.
+Builders using the [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol) can process AI tasks in a simple and generic way.
 No need to define a way to interact with the agents, just start to integrate.
 :::

 ## How to process AI Tasks?

-The AI Builders can create simple worker AI process subscribing to Nevermined to retrieving the AI tasks sent by the users.
+The AI Builders can create simple worker AI processes by subscribing to Nevermined to retrieve the AI tasks sent by the users.

 <Tabs
   defaultValue="python"
   values={[
     {label: 'Python', value: 'python'},
-    {label: 'Typescript', value: 'typescript'}
+    {label: 'TypeScript', value: 'typescript'}
   ]}>
   <TabItem value="python">
   ```python